Week of: Monday, May 2nd, 2016

 Exercise: Too Few Children Get 60 Minutes of Exercise Daily.

 In this study, investigators observed 453 schoolchildren during a one-week period and found that only 15% achieved the recommended 60 minutes of moderate-to-vigorous physical activity (MVPA) each day.
-Furthermore, compared with normal or underweight children, the researchers report that the overweight and obese children in the study were be less active overall and achieved fewer minutes of MVPA during school, out-of-school, and on weekends.
-Senior author Dr. Jennifer Sacheck comments, “Clearly, schools need to be aware of this disparity and should focus on increasing all intensities of physical activity equally for all children across the school-day.”
+Furthermore, compared with normal or underweight children, the researchers report that the overweight and obese children in the study were less active overall and achieved fewer minutes of MVPA during school, out-of-school, and on weekends.
+Senior author Dr. Jennifer Sacheck comments, “Clearly, schools need to be aware of this disparity and should focus on increasing all intensities of physical activity equally for all children across the school day.”

 International Journal of Behavioral Nutrition and Physical Activity, March 2016

 Chiropractic: Musculoskeletal Pain Common in Veterans.